cmsmart2/portfolio_page/README.md

 http://www.smartmichalski.com/

-My portfolio of web and media work with links and resume
+My portfolio of web work with links and resume.

 In this assignment, I created a digital portfolio of my web development work.